neelkamath/crystal-skull/docs/developing.md

 ## Specification

 `docs/openapi.yaml` is the [OpenAPI specification](https://swagger.io/specification/) for the HTTP API.
+Use `$ref` instead of inlining `schema`s so that OpenAPI Generator will name give usable names to the models.

 ### Testing